 They say that want to build a successful business, but they don’t a strong supporting reason behind it.
 When this happens, they will quickly lose their motivation and momentum when things become tough.

-This is why people give up on their goals.
+This is why people fail to achieve their goals.
 When your purpose is strong and exciting, it will keep you going for the long-term.

 And this is also why the experts often say that you shouldn’t do it for the money, instead, you should do it for the passion.